 At this point, you can always hand the draft to a copywriter who can finish it off.
-For people that don’t like writing, this is great way to blog
+For people that don’t like writing, this is a great way to blog.

 Editing blog posts

-Sara tends to 3 rounds of editing (but she is a professional doing it as a paid job), but if you are doing your own you probably don’t need to do this much.
+Sara tends to 3 rounds of editing (however she is a professional doing it as a paid job), but if you are doing your own you probably don’t need to do this much.

-b) Line editing – grammar and spelling check.
-Use of vocabulary – can I use a better word or am I repeating words too much and need to use another one
+- Line editing – grammar and spelling check.
+Use of vocabulary – can I use a better word or am I repeating words too much and need to use another one.

 Install something like Grammarly which is free and it’s great.
 It can help you with spelling and grammar.
-It works on whatever platform you are using (WordPress, Google docs etc).
-We also mentioned Hemmingway.
+It works on whatever platform you are using (WordPress, Google docs, etc).
+We also mentioned Hemingway.